Mykola Zlochevsky: Investigations into Burisma and Zlochevsky

 In early November 2014 Deutsche Bank reported that $24 million of funds from his companies were wired from Cyprus to the Latvia branch of PrivatBank, the bank co-owned by the oligarch in the Dnipropetrovsk region, Ihor Kolomoyskyi, and nationalized at the end of 2016.

 Zlochevsky returned to Ukraine in February 2018 after investigations into his Burisma Holdings had been completed in December 2017 with no charges filed against him.

 On 18 April 2018, an alleged recording of part of a conversation between President of Ukraine Petro Poroshenko and fugitive Ukrainian lawmaker Oleksandr Onyshchenko was released by Onyshchenko which implicated Zlochevsky in graft.

 On 15 June 2018, after the Solomyansky District Court in Kyiv had annulled the ruling of the Specialized Anti-Corruption Prosecutor's Office (SAP) to close a criminal proceeding against him in 2017, Zlochevsky was accused of having illegally issued, while he was Ecology Minister in 2010–2012, oil and gas licenses to the companies that belonged to him.

 According to Ukrainian authorities Zlochevsky is suspected of "theft of government funds on an especially large scale".
 Authorities said the criminal investigation on suspicion of embezzlement is currently on hold because Zlochevsky's whereabouts cannot presently be determined.
 As of 2019, Zlochevsky is reported to live in Monaco.
 According to an investigation by Al Jazeera he bought Cypriot citizenship somewhere between 2017 and 2019.

+On 1 August 2023 the High Anti-Corruption Court of Ukraine convicted, after 2.5 years of trial, Zlochevsky to a fine of four thousand tax-free minimum incomes, equivalent to 68,000 Ukrainian Hryvnia's.
+This case was started in 2020 and was about the "record bribe" of $6 million given for closing a criminal case against Burisma he had offered to (then) SAP head Nazar Kholodnytskyi and the leadership of the National Anti-Corruption Bureau of Ukraine.
+The verdict was part of a plea agreement between Zlochevsky and SAP in which Zlochevsky admitted guilt.

+Personal life

+In 2019, Zlochevsky bought two apartments in Dubai for $11 million.
+In 2022, he transferred ownership of the apartments to his daughter Anna.

+In 2023, Zlochevsky's daughters Anna and Karina bought real estate in Ukraine's capital Kyiv.